thomas-pike/atoms-www/README.md

 atomsWWW
 ========

-A re-implementation of the Atoms Amiga game by Tom Kuhn using web technologies.
+A re-implementation of Tom Kuhn's "Atoms" Amiga game using web technologies.

 Atoms was originally a game for the Atari ST and a version was later released for the Amiga which was given away on an Amiga Format coverdisk.
 This web-based